Innovations in energy efficiency technology are leading to a more sustainable energy landscape.

 Incentives for adoption

 In the industrial space, there is perhaps even more incentive for companies to invest in efficient tech than in the consumer space.
 Businesses, of course, have an ever present need to reduce operation costs wherever possible, and bringing energy consumption down goes a long way towards that goal.
-This is why the manufacturing sector has historically lead innovations in energy efficiency technology, as energy accounts for a large proportion of manufacturing costs.
+This is why the manufacturing sector has historically lead innovations in energy efficiency technology, as energy costs account for a large proportion of manufacturing expenditure.
 All over the world regulators are moving towards more strict regulations regarding energy consumption as well as incentives for energy reduction which include grants, tax rebates and reductions and more.
 Also significant is the pressure companies face from the communities in which they operate to be seen as a positive actor, and reducing a company’s carbon footprint is one of the most important ways a company can prove corporate responsibility.

 Industrial adoption of efficient tech is clearly important, but the commercial sphere only accounts for 35 percent of energy usage in the United States according to data from the Environmental Protection Agency.
 The vast majority of energy usage in developed countries is by the private consumer.
 As such, families and individual consumers should be a main target for the energy efficiency industry.
 The main way to sell energy efficient tech to the average consumer is to emphasize it as a cost-saving investment.
 The average US household energy bill in 2017 was $111.67 each month for 867 kilowatt hours of consumption, so emphasizing that potential of efficient tech to reduce this significant expense is key to further growth in the consumer energy efficiency sector.